Instead, define a type-set using an interface for use as a constraint:

 func add[T int | float64](a T, b T) T { return a + b}

-If you want the constraint to also accept named types whose underlying type matches one of those types, use ~:
+To include named types whose underlying type matches a constraint, use ~:

 type number interface { ~int | ~float64}